As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 You will carry out periodic inspections and testing to ensure that equipment is functioning at full capability.

-Recently Electronics Technicians have deployed to Afghanistan, East Timor and the Solomon Islands, as well as participate in training exercises in Australia, Hawaii, Canada and the USA.
+Electronics Technicians are currently deployed to Iraq, and historically they have deployed whenever/wherever the NZDF has.
+In recent years they have deployed to Afghanistan, East Timor and the Solomon Islands, as well as participating in training exercises in Australia, Hawaii, Canada and the USA.

 Career progression and training